 What Happens if a Tenant Responds To The Eviction?

 They are required to deposit the disputed amount into the Registry.
 In addition, they can file a Motion for the Court to determine the amount owed.
 As a result, the Judge will determine the amount of rent that needs to be placed into the Registry.
 Thereafter, a Final Hearing will be set.

 Courts will require Commercial Landlords to hire an Attorney if the case becomes contested.
 This is beneficial for Tenants because it delays the Eviction.
 However, they will still have to deal with the case once it resumes.

 What happens if they fail to respond To The Commercial Eviction Notice?

-If the Tenant fails to respond to the Complaint after five (5) days, the Landlord can file a Motion for Default with the Clerk.
-After a default is entered, the Landlord can then file a Motion for Final Default Judgment of Eviction.
-If the Judge grants the Landlord’s Motion for Final Default Judgment of Eviction, the Judge will then direct the Clerk to sign the Writ of Possession.
-A Writ of Possession is a document that the Clerk signs that allows the Sheriff to post a twenty-four hour notice on the Commercial Tenant’s Door.
+The Landlord can file a Motion for Default.
+Once the clerk enters it, they can file a Motion for Final Default Judgment of Eviction.
+As a result, the Clerk will sign the Writ of Possession.
+This allows the Sheriff to post a twenty-four hour notice on the Tenant’s Door.